7h30th3r0n3/Evil-M5Core2/README.md

-You can now control your Evil-M5Core2 via Bluetooth with serial bluetooth terminal ( Note that Command with promiscious mode like probes sniffing, karma attack or karma auto can't work with BLE enable )
+You can now control your Evil-M5Core2 via Bluetooth with serial bluetooth terminal ( Note that Command with promiscious mode like probes sniffing, karma attack or karma auto can't work with BLE enable ) ( Due to lack of implementation on esp librairy password protection is ensured by a password in serial dont forget to change it in the code)

 - scan_wifi - Scan WiFi Networks
 - select_network <index> - Select WiFi <index>